jeromekelleher/ercs/docs/source/index.rst

        **Default value:** 0.0

-    .. attribute:: max_lineage_memory
+    .. attribute:: max_lineages

-       The maximum amount of memory used for tracking lineages in MiB (i.e., 2^20 bytes).
-If the number of lineages we are tracking grows so much that we exceed this limit, the simulation aborts and raises an :exc:`_ercs.LibraryError`.
+       The maximum number of extant lineages in the simulation.
-       This is an only an approximate limit on the total amount of memory used by the simulation.
+       If the number of lineages we are tracking exceeds this limit, the simulation aborts and raises an :exc:`_ercs.LibraryError`.

-       **Default value:** 32 MiB
+       **Default value:** 1000

     .. attribute:: kdtree_bucket_size